-- X No hedging or pledging of our stock by executives or directors - X No dividends paid on unearned performance-based shares - X No excise tax gross-ups to any executive - X No repricing or cash buyout of underwater stock options - X No market timing in granting of equity awards - X No excessive perquisites - X No incentives that encourage risk-taking
+- x No hedging or pledging of our stock by executives or directors - x No dividends or dividend equivalents paid on unearned awards - x No excise tax gross-ups to any executive - x No repricing or cash buyout of underwater stock options - x No market timing in granting of equity awards - x No excessive perquisites - x No incentives that encourage risk-taking

-Shareholder Say-on-Pay Vote for 2022 and Compensation Actions Taken
+Shareholder Say-on-Pay Vote for 2023 and Compensation Actions Taken

-Our investors were supportive of these pay actions as evidenced by the 92% vote in support of our Say-on-Pay resolution.
-Shareholders also approved with a 93% favorable vote for continuing the frequency of Say-on-Pay resolutions on an annual basis.
+Our investors were supportive of these pay actions as evidenced by the 91% vote in support of our Say-on-Pay resolution.
 The positive result of these votes is one of the many factors our Compensation Committee considers in evaluating our executive compensation program.